-You can now download raw data on annual catches for Commonwealth fisheries from AFMA catch disposal records and AFMA daily fishing logbooks.
+You can now download raw data on annual catch and effort for Commonwealth fisheries from AFMA catch disposal records and AFMA daily fishing logbooks.

 We encourage you to use and share these datasets, whether you are just interested in Commonwealth fisheries or you want to mash-up this information and come up with new ideas or applications!

-To learn more about the catch data please read our frequently asked questions below.
+To learn more about the data please read our frequently asked questions below.

 Important!
 Read before using the data